 Our team of individuals can help you solve your tax problems.
-We specialize in helping individuals with serious federal (IRS) tax problems.
-We deal with the Internal Revenue Service so you do not have to!
+We specialize in helping individuals with serious federal (IRS) and State tax problems.
+We deal with the Internal Revenue Service or State Department of Revenue so you do not have to!

 We pride ourselves on the service and professionalism we provide our clients.
 We pledge to advise our clients of their options on how best to resolve their tax problems.
 We will represent and be an advocate for our clients before the IRS and taxing authorities.
 We will help our clients solve their tax problems permanently and negotiate the lowest possible tax debt settlement allowed by law.
 Although we are not attorneys, we can handle your case all the way to petitioning tax court.

-The list of services that are associated with our IRS Representation encompass the following:
+The list of services that are associated with our Tax Advocacy encompass the following:

 Request for a Collection Due Process Hearing